Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 disability -- flag +++
 disability -- overcoming
-discernement -- technique de pile ou face disrespect = lack of consideration or regard for others’ privacy, physical or emotional space, viewpoints, or belongings.
+discernement -- technique de pile ou face discrimination -- direct = when a person is treated less favourably or unfairly than another person or group because of certain protected characteristics* or attributes discrimination -- indirect = when a neutral rule, policy, practice or criterion applies to everyone but disproportionately disadvantages a particular group with a protected characteristic, without objective justification disrespect = lack of consideration or regard for others’ privacy, physical or emotional space, viewpoints, or belongings.
 Intimidation, aggressive behavior, “the silent treatment”.
 Thoughtless or arrogant behavior, like using profanity when someone objects to it. don't expect perfection -> trigger self-consciousness = counter-productive
 doublespeak: People often say the opposite of what they mean, especially in political language.
 It allows people to lie while looking like they’re telling the truth.
 As George Orwell famously wrote in 1984, “War is peace.
 Freedom is slavery.
 Ignorance is strength.”